-On this episode of Two Frugal Dudes, we’re peeling back frugality with Joel Larsgaard of the Pour Not Poor Podcast.
-Find out more at Pournotpoor.com
+Episode 94: We’re peeling back frugality with Joel Larsgaard of the How to Money Podcast (Formerly the Pour Not Poor Podcast at the time of recording).
+Find out more at howtomoney.com

 Joel started working at age 14, showing his natural work ethic.
 He’s always had an understanding of money being essential for living the life he wanted to live.
 Part of this stemmed from the environment in which he was raised, as the way money was handled had real-world implications in his life at home.
 Joel carried his goal of living a modest life and being frugal into his future relationship with his wife.